maxmushkin/connectthedots/GettingStarted.md

 7. List the records in `dbo.{Alias}Pivot_VAV`.
 8. Send more records from your simulator, rerun the stored procedure, and verify the records are displayed in the pivot file.

-You have successfully completed this exercise if and only if the data that you saw in `dbo.{Alias}EventHistorian` are represented in `dbo.{Alias}Pivot_VAV`.
+You have successfully completed this Step if and only if the data that you saw in `dbo.{Alias}EventHistorian` are represented in `dbo.{Alias}Pivot_VAV`.

 *Estimated time to complete: 10 minutes*

-## Exercise 5: Create Fault processing processes
+## Step 5: Create Fault processing processes

-In this exercise, you will create and execute a SQL Stored Procedure to take the pivoted event data and look for data indicative of problems in the equipment, known as
+In this Step, you will create and execute a SQL Stored Procedure to take the pivoted event data and look for data indicative of problems in the equipment, known as
 'Faults'.
 In this step in creation of the end-to-end solution we will again be working only in SQL Azure:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;